jeremytammik/tbc/a/1916_vs_extension.md

 by Francisco [franpossetto](https://github.com/franpossetto) Possetto:

 > A collection of tiny tools to work faster in Revit.
-Most of these commands are availables in Revit, but as options in secondary windows.
+Most of these commands are available in Revit, but as options in secondary windows.
-Since these actions are repeated often, the goal is to access them quickly, using keyboard shorcuts.
+Since these actions are repeated often, the goal is to access them quickly, using keyboard shortcuts.

 <center>
 <img src="img/nina_for_revit.png" alt="Nina for Revit" title="Nina for Revit" width="350"/> <!-- 719 -->